Moldacot lock-stitch rotary sewing machine of

 United Sewing Machine Company

-No matter what was going on in the book-cooking department by 1888 the
+No matter what was going on in the

-then called United Sewing Machine Company collapsed.
+then called, United Sewing Machine Company collapsed.

 One point of interest is that I believe that Albert Moll lost his first wife and if

-it was during this period it could explain a lot.
+it was during this period, it could explain a lot.